SAFE Roads Winter 2021 campaign

 Jamie Hall – Chief Operating Officer, SAFE Work Manitoba

-SAFE Roads Campaign Asks Motorists to Help Protect Workers' Safety
+About the SAFE Roads Campaign: Asking Motorists to Help Protect Workers' Safety

 The SAFE Roads Manitoba Committee is a community initiative led by key public/private stakeholders committed to educating and encouraging motorists to engage in respectful and safe driving practices.